 A useful tool in finding your target group is the use of "personas".
 A persona is an imaginary person from your target group, to whom you attribute specific details such as Name, Age and where the person lives.
 Also include as many details relevant to crisis communication.
 This is best done in a brain storming session, with the campaign planners.

 Persona 1 of 10 "Andris"

-Name: Andris Berzins Age: 12 Family: single child, divorced parents, lives with mother Lives: Apartment in central Riga Education: Goes to school, grade 6 Hobbies: Football, computer games, hiking Main activities out of school: Spends time with friends; computer gaming Experiences with crisis: School-closing due to a riverflood five years ago Special vulnerabilities: Lives close to a river that sometimes floods
+Name: Andris Berzins

+Family: single child, divorced parents, lives with

+Lives: Apartment in central Riga Education: Goes to school, grade 6 Hobbies: Football, computer games, hiking friends; computer gaming flood five years ago